guilhermefeitosa66/tpt/README.md

 # TPT - Terminal Presentation Tool

-A simple tool for displaying presentations from *.md files (Markdown) on the terminal, written in Ruby with much love ❤️
+A simple tool for displaying presentations from *.md files (Markdown) on the terminal, written in Ruby and with much love ❤️

 An alternative to: mdp, patat, vimdeck, present (python), etc.